Premier League match previews, team news, stats, predictions, kick-off time and how to follow

-Team news, stats, predictions and how to follow the Premier League this Tuesday as Burnley host Man Utd, Everton travel to Newcastle and West Ham face Watford.
+Team news, stats, predictions and how to follow the Premier League this Wednesday, including Manchester City vs Brentford, Tottenham vs Southampton, Norwich vs Crystal Palace and Aston Villa vs Leeds.

 - Premier League fixtures | Premier League results | Premier League table